sopanshewale/python-datascience/session-2/README.md

 * Q1.
 Which of the following statement is true about Docker?
    * 1 "docker ps" shows all containers by default
    * 2 "docker ps" shows all running containers by default"
 * Q. 2.
 What happens when you run following command?

 ```
 $ docker run -d  -p 8888:8888 --name jupyter -v /Users/sopanshewale/datascience:/datascience -it sopanshewale/jupyter /bin/bash
 ```
+*
    * 1. A prompt from shell of the container will be thrown to you
    * 2. A container is run and exited immediately
    * 3. A container is run in detached mode
    * 4. Docker CLI issues an error

-* Q. How to get help on IPython?
+* Q. How to get help on IPython? - Brainstorming Session

 ## Comments